osmium1/vtop-auth-lite/README.md

 ---

-_Developed for research and development purposes._
+_Developed for research, development, and educational purposes._